helenmurugan/heritage-housing-issues/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+### Code
+* Code Institute custom code was used for... and is referenced in the notebooks.

 ### Media

-- The photos used on the home and sign-up page are from This Open Source site
+* The photos used on the home and sign-up page are from This Open Source site
-- The images used for the gallery page were taken from this other open-source site
+* The images used for the gallery page were taken from this other open-source site

 ## Acknowledgements
 * Precious Ijege